hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - A. Calaprice, D. Kennefick, and R. Schulmann, 2015:  *An Einstein Encyclopedia*.
 Princeton University Press.

+- J. S. Calero, 2008:  *The Genesis of Fluid Mechanics 1640-1780*.
+Studies in History and Philosophy of Science, vol. 22.
+Springer.

 - O. Darrigol, 2002:  Between hydrodynamics and elasticity theory:  the first five births of the Navier-Stokes equations.  *Archive for History of Exact Sciences*, 56:  95-250.

+- O. Darrigol., 2005:  *Worlds of Flow:  A History of Hydrodynamics from the Bernoullis to Prandtl*.
+Oxford University Press.

 - P. A. Davidson, 2001:  *An Introduction to Magnetohydrodynamics*.
 Cambridge Texts in Applied Mathematics.
 Cambridge University Press.

+- M. Eckert, 2006:  *The Dawn of Fluid Dynamics:  A Discipline between Science and Technology*.
+Wiley-VCH.

 - E. Garber, 2014:  Maxwell's kinetic theory, 1859-70.
 In *James Clerk Maxwell:  Perspectives on His Life and Work*, ed. by R. Flood, M. McCartney, and A. Whitaker.
 Oxford University Press, pp. 139-153.